-33. The opportunity cost of restricted Palestinian access to and use marble and stone in Area C is significant.
-Accurate and comprehensive data is however unavailable - it would require access to a geological survey that includes Area C.58 It would also require an assessment of the environmental impact of new quarries and plans that ensure that the industry expands in an environmentally sustainable manner.
-A conservative estimate of potential value added of USD 241 million per year can be made, though - equivalent to 2 percent of 2011 GDP (see Annex 1 for the methodological details).
-This estimate excludes the stone aggregate potential in Area C.59
+The opportunity cost of restricted Palestinian access to and use marble and stone in Area C is significant.
+Accurate and comprehensive data are however unavailable-it would require access to a geological survey that includes Area C.34 It would also require an assessment of the environmental impact of new quarries and plans that ensure that the industry expands in an environmentally sustainable manner.
+A conservative estimate of potential value added of USD 241 million per year can be made, though equivalent to 2 percent of 2011 GDP (see appendix A for the methodological details).
+This estimate excludes the stone aggregate potential in Area C.35

-IV.
 Construction and Real Estate